Treeing Walker Coonhound vs Vizsla: Complete Comparison (2026)

 Health and Lifespan Comparison

 Treeing Walker Coonhound has a typical lifespan of 12-13 years, while Vizsla lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Treeing Walker Coonhound is predisposed to Potential Health Concerns, Less Common Issues, with associated veterinary costs for monitoring and treatment.
-Vizsla faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Health Concerns.
+Vizsla faces its own health challenges including joint and skeletal conditions, Eye Conditions, thyroid conditions, allergies, and other hereditary predispositions.
 Treeing Walker Coonhound has 2 documented predispositions compared to 3 for Vizsla, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health